Transipedia/Annotate-contigs/README.md

 ## Usage

--   In order to run the tool, you will need 2 specific files :
+-   In order to run the tool, you will need at least 4 specific files (more if you intend to use multiple organisms):
     -   Input file : A tsv/csv file with at least 2 named columns.
 One contains the sequences you want to annotate, and each sequence must have a unique identifier.
-Typical input files are Dekupl-run/Kamrat outputs (exemple available in toy/input/).
+Typical input files are Dekupl-run/Kamrat outputs (example available in toy/input/).
     -   Config file : As the pipeline is designed with snakemake, any run requires a cinfiguration file.
 See below for specifications of available parameters.
+    -   Genome and annotation files : Associated fasta and gtf files of an organism (gz).
+Typically downloaded from [Ensembl](https://www.ensembl.org/index.html) or [Gencode](https://www.gencodegenes.org/) websites.(examples available in toy/references)

 ## Installation